 Variants of Agile Methodologies

-The popularity of Agile and its appliances in different spheres resulted in the development of several variants of Agile methodology that are adapted for specific business needs.
+The popularity of Agile and its applications in different spheres resulted in the development of several variants of Agile methodology that are adapted for specific business needs.

 - The other solution for complex project management is the Scaled agile framework (SAFe).
 Under this approach, the agile team size is between 5 and 11 individuals.
 The problems SAFe addresses derive from the complexity of modern software development caused by the distribution of production multi-nationally, increase in product units and mergers, offshoring, and rapid growth of the demand for a product.
 To handle those challenges, experts from Scaled Agile, Inc. developed ten principles that help scale the Agile framework.
 Some of the SAFe principles include: